thomas-hdqr/osteo/README.md

 Built with Nextjs, Reactjs, Tailwindcss

 ###### Things to improve ######
-- improve responsive
-    - use md: for the responsive, especially for grid layout
 - check font on other platforms
 - make navbar floating
 - verify the mailto and phone link